A Family Secret Inspired A New Book About Leprosy

 Although Carville operated in the midst of the Jim Crow South, you say the patients formed a community that in some ways was a model of diversity.
 How so?

 This was amazing.
-Here we are in the Deep South in the first half of the 1900s and these patients, 300 to 500 at a time, had all been thrown together by their common illness and bound together by the shared discrimination they also suffered.
+Here we are in the Deep South in the first half of the 1900s, and these patients, 300 to 500 at a time, had all been thrown together by their common illness and bound together by the shared discrimination they also suffered.
 They were of Asian descent, Hispanic descent, white, Black, rich, poor, children and adults.
-There was some segregation in the dormitories and the dining room, but the classrooms where integrated, their social activities were integrated and everybody got paid the same amount for doing the same jobs.
-They were there together, and that helped encourage and propel them to stand together to form an advocacy campaign that in 1946, succeeded in their regaining their voting rights [which had for many years been rescinded]
+There was some segregation in the dormitories and the dining room, but the classrooms were integrated, their social activities were integrated and everybody got paid the same amount for doing the same jobs.
+They were there together, and that helped encourage and propel them to stand together to form an advocacy campaign that in 1946 succeeded in their regaining their voting rights [which had for many years been rescinded].

 So you also found some positive aspects?

 Yes, this is also a hopeful story about community and the resilience of human beings.
-And we see this with COVID, too, in all these wonderful health-care workers and communities trying to help people with the illness.
+And we see this with COVID, too, in all these wonderful health care workers and communities trying to help people with the illness.
 Hopefully this will also lead to a COVID vaccine and treatments.

 Diane Cole writes for many publications, including The Wall Street Journal and The Jewish Week, and is book columnist for The Psychotherapy Networker.
 She is the author of the memoir After Great Pain: A New Life Emerges.
 Her website is dianejcole.com.